dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

   pgcopydb stream
-    receive    Stream changes from the source database transform  Transform changes from the source database into SQL commands apply      Apply changes from the source database into the target database
+    setup      Setup source and target systems for logical decoding prefetch   Stream JSON changes from the source database and transform them to SQL receive    Stream changes from the source database transform  Transform changes from the source database into SQL commands apply      Apply changes from the source database into the target database